IT’S FINALLY HERE! Join us for the long-awaited release of A Choreographic Journey of Survival and Triumph—May 3, 2-4:00PM Reserve your spot today!

 Renowned dancer, choreographer, painter, and teacher Shimon Braun will be joining us from his home in Philadelphia to share stories of serving as an officer in the Israeli army, dancing with the Batsheva Dance Company under the Artistic Direction of Martha Graham, and leading his own dance companies Jazz Plus and Waves which was hailed as a “Phenomenon” by The New York Times, before returning to painting and creating a prolific body of work on canvas.

-Waves Dance Company had sold out performances at home in Philadelphia, Santa Fe, all over the United States and Europe.
+Waves Dance Company had sold-out performances at home in Philadelphia, Santa Fe, all over the United States and Europe.